General Author Guidelines

 Three levels of heading are allowed as follows:

-- Level 3 (Heading3 format) - 12pt, Times bold italic, left justified
+- Level 3 (Heading3 format) - 12pt, Cambria bold italic, left justified

 12. Body Text